jump-dev/NEOSServer.jl/README.md

 addParameter!(n::NEOSSolver, param::String)
 ```

-or
+or by using the `params` keyword argument when initialising the `NEOSSolver`.

 ```julia
 NEOSSolver(solver=:SOLVER, params=["<param1>", "<param2>"])
 ```

-where each `param` string is what you would type on a single line of a parameter file that is submitted to NEOS.
+Each `param` string is what you would type on a single line of a parameter file that is submitted to NEOS.

 Solver specific examples include: